pytest-dev/pytest-nunit/README.rst

 add_nunit_attachment
 ~~~~~~~~~~~~~~~~~~~~

-Add an attachment to a node test-case by calling the `add_nunit_attachment()` function with the filepath and a description.
+Add an attachment to a node test-case by calling the `add_nunit_attachment(path: str, description: str)` function with the filepath and a description.

 .. code-block:: python